sgsmi.org

 Seven Years' War in 1763.

-Reenactment of french fur traders and Jesuit Priest coming to the wilderness
+Reenactment of French fur traders and Jesuit Priest coming to the wilderness

 The French established permanent settlements in many locations throughout the Great Lakes, but most of the interior of the Lower Peninsula of Michigan, including the Saginaw River valley, was undeveloped.
 Both the French and the British primarily maintained settlements for trade and strategic defense, neither of which provided much reason to develop the Saginaw region.